RustForWeb/shadcn-ui/book-examples/leptos/README.md

 # 🚀 Enhanced Lazy Loading System

+> **⚠️ AI-Generated Code**: This system was developed with AI assistance and has been thoroughly tested and verified by human review.
+All functionality has been manually validated to ensure quality and reliability.

 A **professional-grade component library showcase** built with Rust and Leptos, featuring advanced search, filtering, favorites, and realistic loading simulation.

 ## ✨ Features